Ouranosinc/raven-hydro/README.md

 - Download, compile, version control, and package updating of the Raven Hydrologic model via *pip*/PyPI
 - Preserve copyright notices and licensing information
 - Multiplatform support (macOS, Linux, Windows, BSD, etc.)

+### Licensing

+This project is licensed under the Apache License, Version 2.0 as well as the Artistic License, Version 2.0.

+This project serves as a convenience wrapper for installation in Python environments using `pip`, with some added metadata.
+Third-party components are licensed under the Artistic License v2, located in `RavenHydroFramework`.
+Those source components are unmodified and remain licensed exclusively under the Artistic License, Version 2.0.

+By compiling and using this software, you agree to follow the terms outlined for both licenses.

 ### Installation